The best Trenton tomato pie? This bicycle ride tries to find it

 I shocked a few of my neighbors when I said I was biking to Philadelphia this past weekend.
 It takes an hour to drive using I-95 so it seems crazy far to bike … and besides, how would you go?

-Some kid-friendly bike rides in central New Jersey … also good when adults would prefer biking on trails instead of with traffic.
+Some kid-friendly bike rides in central New Jersey … also good for adults who prefer biking on trails instead of with traffic.

 So you’re looking for a new place to ride your bike but don’t want to deal with traffic?
 Or you’re encouraging someone to bike who gets nervous around traffic?
 You need some kid-friendly options?

-Central New Jersey has some great options, and more trails are coming (it’s just not a fast process, unfortunately).
-I think these five are fabulous; I hope you’ll love them too.
+Central New Jersey has some great choice, and more trails are coming (it’s just not a fast process, unfortunately).
+I think these five six are fabulous; I hope you’ll love them too.
+I’ve listed them in no particular order and updated them for 2025.

-Of course there are more trails than just these five, so keep exploring and add your favorite to the comments section.
+Of course there are more trails than just these, so keep exploring and add your favorite to the comments section.

 These bike overnights are all trail or mostly trails.
 Trips range from one night to closer to a week.